plforacle/mysql-enterprise/introduction/introduction.md

 Estimated Workshop Time: 1 hours 30 minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)

-Your Free Tier server should be accessible for a couple of days so what you do not finish when following instruction will be able to be covered later at your own pace.
+Your Free Tier server should be accessible for a couple of days after this workshop so what you do not finish when following instruction will be able to be covered later at your own pace.

 ## Objectives